-MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat appropriate change can be suggested.
-GB 336 27.07.4 Те Use of specific clocks may create expectations that are not delivered (GPS) The "gps" clock has nothing to do with the GNSS service known as GPS except for sharing a common anchor point (epoch) there is no calibration, no feed, no expectation that the "clock" correlates to GPS data streams.
-It seems a very niche use and given some of the other issues around its interpretation I would suggest it is removed. delete gps_clock GB 337 27.07.4 Те gps_clock is a unilateral reference to a US service and has no place alone in the ISO standard The GPS GNSS service is owned, maintained and controlled by the US government and while Satellite timing and position usage has become all but ubiquitous in many applications a modern GNSS receiver is capable of receiving updates from multiple GNSS constellations to ensure coverage and security.
+MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat In 27.7.1.1 note 1 for system_clock it is stated "Objects of type system_clock represent wall clock time from the system-wide realtime clock.
+Objects of type sys_time <duration> measure time since (and before) 1970-01-01 00:00:00 UTC" The express statement of "since (and before)" is important given the time epoch of these clocks.
+If all the clocks support time prior to their zero-time then this should be stated explicitly.
+If not then likewise that should be noted.
+No change is proposed yet, clarification required over the intended behaviour when using values prior to a given clock's epoch is needed before the appropriate change can be suggested.</duration> GB 336 27.07.4 Te Use of specific clocks may create expectations that are not which was the approximate delivered (GPS) The "gps" clock has nothing to do with the GNSS service known as GPS except for sharing a common anchor point (epoch) there is no calibration, no feed, no expectation that the "clock" correlates to GPS data streams.
+It seems a very niche use and given some of the other issues around its interpretation I would suggest it is removed. delete gps_clock Rejected There was no consensus to adopt this change.
+GB 337 27.07.4 Te gps_clock is a unilateral reference to a US service and has no place alone in the ISO standard The GPS GNSS service is owned, maintained and controlled by the US government and while Satellite timing and position usage has become all but ubiquitous in many applications a modern GNSS receiver is capable of receiving updates from multiple GNSS constellations to ensure coverage and security.
 If GPS is represented then other national and interenationally maintained services should be included, Glonass, Beidou, Galileo to name but 3.
-Each of these have different operating parameters, most notably the epoch and the application or not of leap seconds.
-Remove gps_clock https://gssc.esa.int/navipedia/index.php/Time_Re ferences_in_GNSS While Galileo and Beidou do not respect leap seconds, GLONASS does and GLONASS transmits at a constant offset of 3 hours relative to UTC (being Russian standard time).
-Other features of gps, such as the week rollover (an epoch defining event and which occurs every 19 years, the most recent being this April 2019) are not represented in the gps_clock.
-If one purpose of providing a gps_clock is to allow the
+Each of these Remove gps_clock Rejected There was no consensus to adopt this change.